Blog Hero

 3. Minimally-Invasive Glaucoma Surgery

-Minimally-invasive glaucoma surgery (MIGS) is an innovative approach that has revolutionized glaucoma management.
+Minimally-invasive glaucoma surgery (MIGS) is an innovative glaucoma treatment option that has revolutionized glaucoma management.
 This procedure involves the placement of a tiny stent within the eye to optimize fluid drainage and lower eye pressure, ideal for patients seeking alternatives to prescription medication use.
 MIGS is increasingly becoming the preferred choice for eye care professionals and their patients with mild-to-moderate glaucoma because it is widely known to be highly effective, safe, and have quick recovery times.

 4. Trabeculectomy